gemini-cli

 Stage 1: Pre-Release Sanity Checks and Versioning

-• What happens: The built JavaScript from both packages/core/dist and packages/cli/dist are bundled into a single, executable JavaScript file.
+• What happens: The built JavaScript from both packages/core/dist and packages/cli/dist, along with all third-party JavaScript dependencies, are bundled by esbuild into a single, executable JavaScript file (e.g., gemini.js).
+The node-pty library is excluded from this bundle as it contains native binaries.

 • Why: This creates a single, optimized file that contains all the necessary application code.
-It simplifies the package by removing the need for the core package to be a separate dependency on NPM, as its code is now included directly.
+It simplifies execution for users who want to run the CLI without a full npm install, as all dependencies (including the core package) are included directly.

 • File movement: